Eagle-E/Ruya/README.md

 # Ruya
-A graphics engine built on top on OpenGL.
+A graphics engine built on top of OpenGL.